Linear and nonlinear edge dynamics of trapped fractional quantum Hall droplets: Introduction

 One of the most exciting features of FQH liquids is the possibility of observing fractional statistics effects both in the bulk and on the edge~\cite{Stern,Nayak}.
 On this latter, in particular, gapless modes supporting fractionally charged excitations have been observed in shot-noise experiments~\cite{DePicciotto}; more recently, edge modes have been used as a probe of the topological state of the bulk~\cite{Nakamura}, hints of generalized exclusion statistics have been highlighted~\cite{DeBartolomei}, and a number of further intriguing properties have been anticipated~\cite{FurtherIntriguingProperties,FurtherIntriguingProperties2}.
 Many of these features are theoretically captured by the chiral Luttinger liquid ($\chi$LL) theory~\cite{Wen_topo, Wen2, Chang} which is expected to be an accurate description of the edge in the long-wavelength and weak excitation limits.

 In this work, we investigate the physics beyond the the regime of validity of the $\chi$LL description and perform numerical studies of the linear and nonlinear edge dynamics of a {\em fractional} QH liquid trapped by a generic, non-harmonic external potential.
 As compared to our previous study of {\em integer} QH liquids~\cite{ourepl}, the strongly correlated nature of FQH liquids poses enormous technical challenges to the theoretical description and requires the development of a novel numerical approach to follow the dynamics of macroscopic FQH clouds.
-In particular, we focus on the neutral edge excitations (EE) generated by applying an external time-dependent potential to an incompressible FQH cloud.
-While in electronic systems generation and diagnostics of such excitations requires ultrafast tools that are on the edge of experimental feasibility with state-of-the-art technology, arbitrary time-dependent potentials can be applied to synthetic systems and high-resolution detection tools at the single-particle level are also available.
-This suggests that our results will offer a useful guidance to the next generation of FQH experiments.
-From a theoretical perspective, we leverage on the physical insight provided by numerical calculations to formulate a nonlinear extension of $\chi$LL theory that is able to quantitatively describe the system dynamics at a much lower numerical cost.
+In particular, we focus on the neutral edge excitations (EE) that are generated by applying an external time-dependent potential to an incompressible FQH cloud.

+In electronic systems generation and diagnostics of edge excitations requires ultrafast tools that are presently being developed with state-of-the-art electronic and optical technologies~\cite{Yusa,Ashoori}.
+On the other hand, arbitrary time-dependent potentials can be readily applied to synthetic systems and high-resolution detection tools at the single-particle level are also available~\cite{HannahTomoki}.
+This suggests that our results will offer a useful guidance to the next generation of FQH experiments in a wide range of experimental platforms.

+In addition to this, we expect that our results may be of interest also from a theoretical perspective: leveraging on the physical insight provided by numerical calculations, we are able to formulate a nonlinear extension of $\chi$LL theory that is able to quantitatively describe the system dynamics at a much lower numerical cost.
+This theory offers an effective theoretical framework for future investigations of the rich nonlinear quantum dynamics of the FQH edge and is amenable to sophisticated theoretical tools for non-linear Luttinger liquids~\cite{Glazman}.